 It’s the Blockchain Baby

 Love it, hate it, or don’t know a thing about it.
 The blockchain is the future.
-Even if Cryptocurrency disappears tomorrow the technology behind it has massive uses and potential.
+Even if Cryptocurrency disappears tomorrow the technology behind it has extensive uses and potential.
 Steemit runs on top of a blockchain.
 It costs you virtually nothing to use it.
 The decentralized nature of the platform means no censorship.
 It means users will have to self-police within the platform because big brother isn’t there to look out for you.

 Massive Growth and Potential of the Platform